clinoge/excelbar/_posts/2018-08-08-the-letter.md

 those cursed beasts.
 But they managed to do it, part of it thanks to the reduced population.

+But patiently they organized and started living of anything they could find.
+The hardest part was harvesting, but they finally managed to produce artificial sunlight by combining magical minerals and started to grow anything that the expeditionary groups could bring.

 Then they started reaching out.
 Expeditionary groups were established.
 Their mission at first but only one, to look for other survivors.
 Then the Order's hand started to take more control, and hope started to raise as the missions